michaelparenteau/bassline/README.md

 ## INCLUDES

-* Reset (Based on Eric Meyer's but with HTML5 elements included)
+* Reset (Based on Eric Meyer's but modified to include HTML5 elements)
 * Base (basic html + typography)
 * Lists
 * Tables
 * Form Elements
 * Some Variables & Mixins
-* Responsive 960 grid
+* Responsive 960 grid (Based on Skeleton.gs)
 * @font-face - _ALL CODE IS COMMENTED OUT HERE, REMOVE IF YOU WILL NOT USE_
 * screen.css file to see what is output - _(DO NOT EDIT OR SASS WILL OVERWRITE)_